 4.9.1 Signalling based MDT

-In case of signalling based MDT getting user consent before activating the MDT functionality is required because of privacy and legal obligations.
-It is the Operator responsibility to collect user consent before initiating an MDT for a specific IMSI, IMEI number or SUPI.
+In case of signalling based MDT, getting user consent before activating the MDT functionality is required because of privacy and legal obligations.
+It is the Operator’s responsibility to collect user consent before initiating an MDT for a specific IMSI, IMEI number or SUPI.

 Collecting the user consent shall be done via customer care process.
-The user consent information availability should be considered as part of the subscription data and as such this shall be provisioned to the UDM database.
+The user consent information availability should be considered as part of the subscription data and as such this shall be provisioned in the UDM database.

 The following figure summarizes the functionality.